 53.1%

 The Top 8 split was two Irelia, two Diana, one Sivir, one Vex, one Teemo, and one Leblanc.
 That is not a solved format, but it is not random either.
-Four of the eight slots belonged to Tempo decks, including first, third, fifth, and eighth.
-The best decks were the ones that could develop pressure without letting Aurora, Hook, or slower Midrange setups take a free turn.
+Four of the eight slots belonged to fast pressure decks with low-cost disruption, including first, third, fifth, and eighth.
+The best decks were the ones that could develop pressure without letting Aurora, Hook, or slower, unit-focused decks take a free turn.

 Sivir still deserves respect.
-TSS SouledOut finished second at 14-2-0 with a $380.87 Body/Chaos list built around the expensive Aurora package.
+TSS SouledOut finished second at 14-2-0 with a $380.87 Body/Chaos list built around Dazzling Aurora and Catalyst of Aeons.
 That result keeps Dazzling Aurora in the center of every testing session.
-It just does not prove that Aurora is the whole format.
+It does not prove that Aurora is the whole format.
 The broadcast desk landed in the same place before the bracket even resolved, with one caster arguing that “Aurora is very, very beatable” because every domain has multiple effective answers to it.

 Dazzling Aurora

-The second-place run keeps this package in the center of every testing session.
+The second-place run keeps Dazzling Aurora in every serious testing session.

-The bigger failure belonged to safe Midrange.
-The current Hextech classifier tags 660 of the 1,242 submitted final-standings rows as Midrange, 53.1% of the listed field, and those decks produced only two Top 8 finishes.
-Tempo had 272 rows, 21.9% of the field, and four Top 8 finishes.
+The bigger failure belonged to slower, unit-focused decks.
+Of the 1,242 decks in the final standings, 660 used that style, or 53.1% of the field, but only two reached the Top 8.
+Faster pressure decks accounted for 272 decks, or 21.9% of the field, and four Top 8 finishes.
 That is the part players should not shrug off.

 Top 8 decklists